harisont/formal-to-some-extent-notes/Morphology.md

 Using this kind of diagrams helps us understanding the types of form that can be substituted for each other at different levels, but also, at a higher level, to work out the grammatical functions of phrases (for instance, in the diagram above "This tree" is a Noun Phrase whose role is to be the subject).

 ### Lexicon

 Lexicon should perhaps be considered alongside morphology and syntax.
 We shall define lexicon later on, but for now let’s just say that according to one possible (and rather broad) its “units”, called _lexical entries_ are idealized mental constructs such as the syntactic pattern “PREPOSITION + NOUN PHRASE” in English.

 ## Computational morphology

+Note: this section really shows you how weird it is to consider Syntax and Morphology as two separated fields.
+Almost everything we call "Computational Morphology" could in fact be moved to the chapter on Syntax.

 ### Formal languages